indexsupply/golden-axe/fe/src/docs/index.md

 ### SQL Details {#sql-details}

-The SQL API supports a subset of the Postgres SQL language.
+Index Supply supports a subset of the Postgres SQL language.
 Here is a brief overview of the supported syntax:

 ```
 SELECT select_list